Tongji Hospital

 AI eye on the womb: new MRI model aims to spot hidden cancer

-Diagnosis Not yet recruitingThis study tests an artificial intelligence (AI) tool that reads MRI scans to tell the difference between common, non-cancerous uterine fibroids and a rare but aggressive cancer called uterine sarcoma.
-Researchers will enroll 500 women who are scheduled for surgery or long-term f…
+Diagnosis Not yet recruitingThis study will check if an artificial intelligence (AI) model can accurately tell the difference between common, non-cancerous uterine fibroids and a rare but serious cancer called uterine sarcoma using MRI scans.
+Researchers will enroll 500 women who are scheduled for surgery o…

 Sponsor: Tongji Hospital • Aim: Diagnosis